A WiFi SSID, or WiFi Service Set Identifier, is the technical term for your wireless network or router name.

-What is the risk of using a default Wi-Fi SSID?
+What are the risks of using a default WiFi SSID?

-When you set up a wireless home network, it is recommended to use a unique Wi-Fi SSID to distinguish your home network from other networks.
+Use a unique WiFi SSID to distinguish your home network from other networks.
 The more unique it is, the better.

 Different router manufacturers have different ways of logging in to the Router Admin Console.
 You may refer to your Router Manual for more details.
 The most common is http://192.168.1.1.

 - On the address bar, type the Router IP address you took note on the previous step then press ENTER.

 - Change the default SSID name in the Wireless Network Name (SSID) field.

 Other router manufacturers follow a similar path to the SSID.
 Check the website of your router manufacturer or the Router Manual for more details.

 - Click Save or Apply to confirm.